CardioLife TEC-5600 series defibrillators from NIHON KOHDEN

 Heartstream ForeRunner

-There was zero interest in the monophasic TEC-2200 series defibrillators offered by Nihon Kohden for ex-Japan market and the products had to be withdrawn from exporting.
+On the other hand, there was zero interest in the monophasic TEC-2200 series defibrillators offered by Nihon Kohden for ex-Japan market and the products had to be withdrawn from exporting.

 Unlike the monophasic pulse, biphasic waveform comes in various forms; each type of shape is proprietary and cannot be copied freely.
 This means the energy envelopes of manufacturers in the market are all different.
 For some waveform, the manufacturers only recommend a maximum of 200 joules while another can recommend energy as high as 360 joules.
 Since there is practically no limits to the type of biphasic defibrillation waveform shape a manufacturer could come up with, all manufacturers must justify the use of their proprietary output waveform in some reasonable ways, preferably in accordance with US FDA guide for safety and effectiveness, which calls for clinical research validations.